 Sure, working in social media may seem like a breeze, but it’s more involved than you think.
-Managing day-to-day social activity takes a lot of planning and collaboration between copywriters and designers in order to produce quality outcomes.
+Managing day-to-day social activity takes a lot of planning and collaboration between copywriters and designers to produce quality outcomes.

 The most important aspect of social media management is having a strategic plan which outlines business goals.
 You can start by defining what you want to achieve through social media, audiences or personas, and messaging.
 However, having a plan doesn’t eliminate other challenges.